Hanover Street (film): Critical reception

 Hanover Street received decidedly mixed reviews from critics.
 Vincent Canby referred to that fame in his review:

 Every now and then a film comes along of such painstaking, overripe foolishness that it breaks through the garbage barrier to become one of those rare movies you rush to see for laughs.
 What Peter Hyams has achieved with Hanover Street, his new film about a wartime romance set in the London of 1943, is a movie that is almost as funny as Woody Allen's What's Up, Tiger Lily? which, if you remember, was a straight-faced Japanese spy picture that Woody took over and dubbed with a hilariously knuckle-brained English language soundtrack.
 The clichés were everywhere, but always just slightly out of place and inappropriate.
 This pretty much describes the unfortunate method of Hanover Street, which looks as if Mr. Hyams had studied every popular romantic drama, from A Farewell to Arms to Love Affair and Love Story, and then, when he left the screening room, had been hit on the head with a brick. ...
 [Ford's] more of a comic-strip character here than he was in Star Wars, which was a live-action cartoon.

 Variety wrote that the film is "reasonably effective as a war film with a love story background.
 Unfortunately it's meant to be a love story set against a war background."
 It also notes:

 "Down again distinguishes herself in a role that doesn't seem up to her standards, while Ford back in the pilot's seat again projects an earnest, if dull, presence.
-Rest of the cast is under-utilized.
+Rest of the cast is underused.
 John Barry has contributed a score that evokes Douglas Sirk's glossy tearjerkers of the 1950s."
 Film reviewer Leonard Maltin had a similar critique, calling Hanover Street, "slick, but contrived and unconvincing."